Rangers vs. Orioles MLB Betting Odds, Trends & Prediction

 Rangers vs. Orioles Public Betting Information

-As of this writing, our MLB Public Betting Page shows that 89% of bets are on the Orioles’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 88% of bets are on the Rangers’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Texas Rangers DFS SPIN

-The Rangers dropped to 37-45 after losing 2-1 to the Orioles last night.
-Leody Taveras went 1-3 at the plate and provided the only RBI of the game for Texas.
-The Rangers look to snap a 5-game losing skid on Saturday.
+The Rangers dropped to 37-46 after losing 6-5 to the Orioles last night.
+Nathaniel Lowe had a big night at the plate despite the loss, going 3-4 with a home run.
+Texas looks to snap a 6-game losing streak on Sunday night.

 Baltimore Orioles DFS SPIN

-The Orioles improved to 52-30 after beating the Rangers last night.
-Colton Cowser hit another home run in the victory on Friday.
-Baltimore looks for their fourth consecutive victory on Saturday night.
+The Orioles improved to 53-30 after beating the Rangers last night.
+Heston Kjerstad hit a grand slam in the victory on Sunday.
+Baltimore looks for their ffith consecutive victory on Sunday night.

 Rangers vs. Orioles MLB Betting Trends